Managing Machine Learning Projects is not exactly a piece of cake but every data scientist already knows that.

 It’s an advanced management platform for all kinds of machine learning projects, especially helpful for growing organizations that need to share work, and review code fast and effectively.

-Cortex is an open-source alternative to serving models with SageMaker or building your own model deployment platform on top of AWS services like Elastic Kubernetes Service (EKS), Lambda, or Fargate and open source projects like Docker, Kubernetes, TensorFlow Serving, and TorchServe.
+Cortex is an open-source alternative to serving models with SageMaker or building your own model deployment platforms on top of AWS services like Elastic Kubernetes Service (EKS), Lambda, or Fargate and open source projects like Docker, Kubernetes, TensorFlow Serving, and TorchServe.

 It’s a multi framework tool that lets you deploy all types of models.